 8. Switch to a Different Browser

-If you’ve tried all of the solutions above and Microsoft Edge is still slow, it might be time to switch to a different browser.
-There are many good alternatives to Microsoft Edge out there, such as Google Chrome, Mozilla Firefox, Brave Browser, and so on.
+If Microsoft Edge remains slow after trying all solutions, it might be time to switch to another browser.
+There are many good alternatives, such as Google Chrome, Mozilla Firefox, and Brave Browser.

-To make the switch, download and install the browser of your choice.
-Once it’s installed, you can export your Edge data (such as history, cookies, and saved passwords) to the new browser.
-However, we recommend starting fresh for the best experience.
+Download and install your desired browser.
+Once installed, you can export your Edge data like history, cookies, and saved passwords to the new browser.
+For the best experience, I suggest starting fresh.